Best Dental Assistant Schools in Washington

 • Scheduling Options: Look for day, evening, or part-time schedules if you’re working while in school.

-• Employer Partnerships: Schools with connections to local dental offices often have higher job placement rates.
+• Employer Partnerships: Schools with connections to local dental offices often have higher employment outcomes (verify with the school).

 Dental assisting programs in Washington usually cover: